Dunkin’ POP App

 Needs

-Upon analyzing collected data, I discovered key issues users were facing:
+Upon analyzing collected data on users, I discovered key issues they were faced with.

 Project goals and key features were decided with the help of Dunkin’ stakeholders.

-Outlining essential features for the platform provided a strategy to resolve users’ pain points and achieve business goals.
+Outlining essential objectives for the platform provided a strategy to resolve users’ pain points and achieve business goals.

-Essential features were ranked in order of importance.
+Essential features were determined and ranked in order of importance.

 4. FAQ Center